cderose/dh-courses/tableau-workshop/README.md

 1. Start a new sheet.
 2. Double-click on the "Country" pill, which will automatically generate a map.
 3. Click to turn on "Show Me" and select the second map, which we will use to generate a choropleth map.
 4. Notice that not all countries are filled in on the map.
-Click on "3 unknown" in the lower right-hand corner of the map to give Tableau a mapping between country names as they appear in our dataset, and country names that Tableau knows.
+Click on "3 unknown" in the lower right-hand corner of the map to give Tableau a mapping between country names as they appear in our dataset and country names that Tableau knows.
 - Dem.
 People's Rep. Korea to North Korea,
 - Dem.
 Rep. Congo to Democratic Republic of Congo,
 - Korea to South Korea.
-5. Drag "Internet users" over the "Color" mark, which will shade each country according to the number of internet users—by default, Tableau will again aggregate this count.
+5. Drag "Internet users" over the "Color" mark, which will shade each country according to the number of internet users — by default, Tableau will again aggregate this count.
 6. To filter by year while also adding animation to the map, drag "Year" to "Pages" (instead of "Filter").
-7. Let's give the map a title.
-Delete sheet name (but keep "<Page Name>") and add: "Internet Users per 100 People in:" before the "<Page Name>," which will automatically fill in the title with whatever year is selected.
+7. Give the map a title.
+Delete sheet name (but keep "<Page Name>") and add: "Internet Users per 100 People in:" before the "<Page Name>."
+Tableau will automatically fill in <Page Name> with whatever year is selected.
 8. Rename the sheet to "map."

-### Data Dashboard: Combine Visualizations Together
+### Data Dashboard: Bring Visualizations Together
 1. Start a data dashboard by clicking on the icon next to the sheet icon.
 2. Adjust the size of the dashboard by clicking on the dropdown under "Size" in the left-hand column.
-This enables you to re-size for the device(s) your designing for.
+This enables you to re-size for the device(s) you're designing for.
 To have the dashboard take up the size of the screen you're using, click the size dropdown and then click the dropdown by "Range" and select "Automatic."
 3. Double click on the sheet names in the left-hand column to add them to the dashboard (I would start with the map).
 You can also drag and drop.
 Practice re-arranging them on the dashboard.
 4. To make the dashboard even more dynamic and informative, let's add a component that links out to the Wikipedia page for whichever country a user selects.
 - Drag a "Web Page" object onto the dashboard and click "Ok" without adding a URL.